googleforgames/open-saves/docs/deploying.md

 Cloud Storage is used to store large blobs that don't fit in Datastore.

-Create a simple bucket to hold all open saves blobs.
-This bucket has to be globally unique.
+Create a simple bucket to hold all Open Saves blobs.
+The bucket needs to have a globally unique bucket name.

 ```bash
 export BUCKET_PATH=gs://<your-unique-bucket-name>